uwmadisoncals/cals-main-plugins/wp-rss-retriever/readme.txt

 * Ability to order posts by date or reverse date
 * Options to display or remove source and date
 * Option to remove title

+= 1.2 =
+* Fix SSL error
+* Add default nofollow for links
+* Add option for dofollow

+= 1.2.1 =
+* Fix a bug where the error message "No Items" was displaying outside of the list item
+* Fix an error that displays sometimes on 404 pages
+* Add optional plugin credits (disabled by default)
+* Add orderby="random" method

+= 1.2.2 =
+* Dates now translates to the language set in WordPress general settings
+* Date and time format now uses the format set via WordPress general settings

+= 1.2.4 =
+* Utilizes the local timezone set in WordPress general settings

+= 1.2.6 =
+* Fix HTML validation error

+= 1.3.0 =
+* Refactor image CSS to make img element act as background-size:cover
+* Remove default list-item styles
+* Include ability to set width and height on thumbnails (ie. 200x150)
+* Fix an issue where plugin CSS was not enqueuing when using the shortcode inside a text widget
+* Fix an issue where excerpt=0 was not stripping html tags from the feed.

+= 1.3.1 =
+* Fix an issue where excerpts in East Asian languages were not trimming words properly